 The research at AIMMS focuses on the fundamental understanding of biological processes from molecules to networks.
-AIMMS integrates top-level chemical, pharmaceutical, biological and related medical sciences at the VU University Amsterdam Campus.
+AIMMS integrates top-level chemical, pharmaceutical, biological and related medical sciences at the VU Amsterdam Campus.
 AIMMS comprises three central research programmes linked for optimal focus and efficiency.'

 Collaboration at the VU Campus

 At the VU Campus, AIMMS supports collaboration with several other research centres, such as the VU-Drug Discovery Center (DDC), the Cancer Center Amsterdam (CCA/V-ICI), the Laser Center (LCVU)/BioFlash and the Neuroscience Campus Amsterdam (NCA).
 It is important to mention that the collaboration between AIMMS and other Life Sciences and VU Medical Centre (VUmc) research groups are yet to be evaluated and, if appropriate, formalised.

 The faculties (FEW and FALW) involved in AIMMS have been developing strong links with the VU-faculties of Economics and Business Administration (FEWEB) and Social Sciences (FSW) with the joint development of a new Bachelor’s and Master’s programme, Science, Business and Innovation (SBI).
 The programme represents an ideal starting point for developing the institute’s business dimension.